Your basket is currently empty!

 Check out #thelittlebotanical on Instagram to see what some of our amazing customers have done with their plants.

-If you have any burning questions or need some extra advice about how to care for your succulent plant, get in touch with us at [email protected] We’d also love to see some snaps of them in your home!
+We hope this succulent care guide has provided you with all the information you need.
+If you have any burning questions or need some extra advice about how to care for your succulent plant, get in touch with us at [email protected].
+We’d also love to see some snaps of them in your home!
 Feel free to share them on Instagram and don’t forget to tag us @thelittlebotanical.

 Lots of love, Team TLB xx